Our Bucket Test will help determine if your water loss is due to evaporation or if a leak is present.

-If your pool, spa or fountain is losing a half an inch a day, it could be evaporation, or it could be a leak.
+If your pool, spa, or fountain is losing half an inch a day, it could be evaporation, or it could be a leak.
 A quarter inch per day is most likely evaporation.
-The evaporation rate in your area depends on humidity, sunlight intensity, barometric pressure, wind, as well as the amount of use (people) in the pool, spa or fountain.
+The evaporation rate in your area depends on humidity, sunlight intensity, barometric pressure, wind, as well as the amount of use (people) in the pool, spa, or fountain.
 In the heat of the summer, more evaporation is likely.
-If you aren't sure, you can perform a bucket test.
+If you aren't sure what is causing your pool water level to drop, you can perform a bucket test.

 Preparing For A Service Call

 If you suspect a leak, but don’t know how much water your pool, spa or fountain is losing per day, we may ask if a bucket test has been performed.
 Once we know a leak is present, we go right to work using our own patented leak detection technology to find the leak fast.
 We find and repair leaks the same day in most cases and offer warrantied work, leaving our clients with peace of mind.

 Pool Leak FAQs

 Do I have a swimming pool leak, or is it evaporation?

 There are many common signs of evaporation that may mimic a pool leak.
 The Bucket Test is an easy DIY way to check for evaporation versus a potential leak.
 Additionally, the Ink Test option can identify the leak source if one exists.

 Can you use food coloring to find a pool leak?